briatte/riksdag/README.md

 A scraper for Swedish private bills to build their [cosponsorship network](http://jhfowler.ucsd.edu/cosponsorship.htm).
-See below for a sample graph, or get the full legislation network in R by running `riksdag.r`. __Note:__ the scraper takes hours and might get your IP banned from the Swedish Parliament website.
-It is probably better to use the Riksdag's [open data](http://data.riksdagen.se/) portal.
+See below for a sample graph, or get the full legislation network in R by running `riksdag.r`.
+Lots of other data is available through the Riksdag's [open data](http://data.riksdagen.se/) portal.

 [![](demo.png)](demo.png)